 What should I do with the baggage tags that were sent?
 Does each piece of my luggage need this special tag?

-Yes.
-Baggage tags identify your luggage as belonging to a participant in the travel program and assist the Travel Program Directors and hotel and ship staff, on your arrival, with luggage handling and transfers.
+Baggage tags will be sent to you 30 days prior to the program departure date.
+Please be certain to attach the Gohagan & Company baggage tags that you received to each piece of your luggage.
+Baggage tags will identify your luggage as belonging to a participant in this travel program and will assist the Travel Program Director(s) and hotel and ship staff, on your arrival, with luggage handling and transfers.

 If most meals and excursions are included in the tour, what other expenses should I plan for?

 Even with an all-inclusive fare, there will be incidental expenses, such as: